 Complications from hypocalcemia include brittle bones, eye damage, and an abnormal heartbeat.
 If left untreated, calcium deficiency disease will eventually lead to death.

 Long-term calcium deficiency can increase your risk for developing osteoporosis.
 Osteoporosis is a disease that causes your bones to become brittle due to bone loss.
 With this disease, bones will fracture with little impact.

 - spinal fractures

 - inability to walk

-Consume calcium and vitamin D every day.
-Ask your doctor how much of each one you need, based on your age and gender.
+Include calcium and vitamin D in your diet every day.
 Vitamin D is important because it increases the rate at which calcium is absorbed into your blood.
+Ask your doctor how much of each one you need, based on your age and sex.

-However, remember that foods that are high in Vitamin D and calcium, such as dairy products, can also be high in saturated fat and trans fat.
-Make sure to choose low-fat or fat-free options to reduce your risk of developing high cholesterol and heart disease.
-Healthy, calcium-rich food choices include sardines and spinach.
+Be aware that foods high in vitamin D and calcium, such as dairy products, can also be high in saturated fat and trans fat.
+Choose low-fat or fat-free options to reduce your risk of developing high cholesterol and heart disease.
+Other healthy, calcium-rich food choices include sardines and spinach.

 Supplement your diet by taking a multivitamin.
-A multivitamin may not contain all of the calcium you need, so be sure to consume a well-rounded diet.
-If you are pregnant, take a prenatal vitamin.
+Multivitamins may not contain all of the calcium you need, so be sure to consume a well-rounded diet.
+If you’re pregnant, take a prenatal vitamin.

-If you are at high risk for developing calcium deficiency, your doctor may suggest that you take calcium supplements.
+If you’re at high risk for developing calcium deficiency, your doctor may suggest that you take calcium supplements.
 Calcium supplements are available in liquid, tablet, and chewable forms.